ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

 * When using DAC alone, applications can communicate with each other.
 Application authors must be careful about setting permission bits as intended to prevent that.
 Because applications are trusted, this is acceptable.
-When that is undesirable and/or to mitigate risks when applications get compromised, optionally Smack as a MAC mechanism can be used to separate applications further (*TODO*).
+When that is undesirable or to mitigate risks when applications get compromised, optionally Smack as a MAC mechanism can be used to separate applications further (*TODO*).